ddupont808/GPT-4V-Act/README.md

 - ❌ Prompting user for more information
 - ❌ Remembering information relevant to task

+If you have ideas, feedback, or want to contribute, feel free to create an Issue or reach out to ddupont@mit.edu

 ## Demonstration Prompt

 Below is an example of using the user-interface to instruct the agent to "play a random song for me"